rrthomas/chambercourt/README.md

 [PyGame](https://pygame.org).

 It is only intended for use by the author, mostly to resurrect a bunch of old games he wrote a long time ago.
-As such, there is no documentation other than the code.
-However, if anyone would like to help make it usable by others, I would be delighted to hear from them.
-I would prefer to keep it as simple as possible; however there is room for improvement in many areas.
+I welcome help to make it more generally
+useful: there is room for improvement in many areas.
 For example, it would be nice if the games could run on the web (I have experimented with [pygbag](https://github.com/pygame-web/pygbag/), but I didn’t get very far yet), and some basic functionality would be nice such as a UI for rebinding keys.
+However, I want to keep it as simple as possible!

 The package is named after the central courtyard of my school, Winchester College, because I wrote this package first while resurrecting a game,